ionenwks/iwdevtools/README.rst

     * Messages for package app-arch/gzip-1.10:

-    * QA: following sed did not cause any changes:
+    * QA: following sed did not cause any changes
     *     sed -e "s:${EPREFIX}/usr:${EPREFIX}:" -i "${ED}"/bin/gunzip || die

 Run ``qa-sed --help`` for details, and see ``qa-sed.bashrc`` for portage.